EpsilonSolutions/netscaler-command-reference/docs/stream/stream-identifier/stream-identifier.md

 <b>sortBy</b>
 use this argument to sort by specific key
-Possible values: Req, BandW, RspTime, Conn, breachcnt
+Possible values: Req, BandW, RspTime, Conn, breachcnt, pktCredits

 <b>sortOrder</b>
 use this argument to specify sort order